Dumbbell dimer dynamics in three-dimensional chiral fluids: Orientational dynamics of active dimer

 which can readily be solved

 For a non-vanishing odd viscosity, the dimer undergoes oscillatory rotation about $\hat{\p{z}}$ as a function of $L(t)$.
-When the dumbbell expands and the domains move apart, the dimer axis undergoes an transient anti-clockwise $(\lambda>0)$ or a clockwise precessional rotation $(\lambda<0)$, depending the sign of the odd viscosity.
-The results in this section suggest that at small values of odd viscosity, the angle azimuthal angle undergoes reciprocal oscillations as a function of $L(t)$, while the polar angle remains constant.
+When the dumbbell expands and the domains move apart, the dimer axis undergoes a transient anti-clockwise $(\lambda>0)$ [Fig.~\ref{fig:fig1}(b)] or a clockwise precessional rotation $(\lambda<0)$, depending the sign of the odd viscosity.
+The results in this section suggest that at small values of odd viscosity, the azimuthal angle exhibits the oscillatory behavior as a function of $L(t)$, while the polar angle remains constant.